video-dev/hls.js/docs/API.md

 When `preferHDR` is set, skip checking if the window supports HDR and instead use the value provided to determine level selection preference via dynamic range.
 A value of `preferHDR === true` will attempt to use HDR levels before selecting from SDR levels.

 `allowedVideoRanges` can restrict playback to a limited set of VIDEO-RANGE transfer functions and set their priority for selection.
 For example, to ignore all HDR variants, set `allowedVideoRanges` to `['SDR']`.
 Or, to ignore all HLG variants, set `allowedVideoRanges` to `['SDR', 'PQ']`.
 To prioritize PQ variants over HLG, set `allowedVideoRanges` to `['SDR', 'HLG', 'PQ']`.

+`videoCodec` limits initial selection to a particular code provided a baseline vairant (1080p 30fps or lower in `allowedVideoRanges`) is found.

 ### `audioPreference`